-- 5.5.1 The County of Vermilion River will develop and adopt Management Plans, Master Plans, Area Structure Plans, and Strategies that align with the vision and direction of the County's Municipal Development Plan (MDP) and the Regional Growth Management Strategy (RGMS) that can offer developers and prospective homeowners predictability in terms of the areas identified for future growth and extension of infrastructure.

-- (a) The County will develop and implement:

-- (ii) an Infrastructure Master Plan,

-- (iii) a Transportation Master Plan,

-- (iv) a Community Services (water/sewer) Master Plan,

-- (v) a Community Facilities (cemeteries/libraries/open space/recreation) Master Plan, and

-- (vi) a Strom Water Mater Plan

-to support current infrastructure needs and to address future identified growth and development areas.
-Until such Master Plans are in place, implement interim Infrastructure Management Strategies that focus on maximizing the existing network performance, minimizing overall County risks and adhering to current County Standards and policies.

-- (b) The County will develop and implement an Economic Development Master Plan to encourage, promote, and support a competitive, diverse, and adaptable local economy that creates a hospitable and attractive environment for businesses and encourages growth. - (c) The County will develop and implement a Cultural Master Plan that provides an understanding and appreciation of the County's history and culture, including features such as historic sites, sites of local significance, and any notable structures.
+- 5.5.1 The County will develop and adopt Management Plans, Master Plans, Area Structure Plans, and Strategies that align with the vision and direction of the County's Municipal Development Plan (MDP) and the Regional Growth Management Strategy (RGMS) that can offer developers and prospective homeowners predictability in terms of the areas identified for future growth and extension of infrastructure. - (a) The County will develop and implement: - (ii) an Infrastructure Master Plan, - (iii) a Transportation Master Plan, - (iv) a Community Services (water/sewer) Master Plan, - (v) a Community Facilities (cemeteries/libraries/open space/recreation) Master Plan, and - (vi) a Strom Water Mater Plan - to support current infrastructure needs and to address future identified growth and development areas.
+Until such Master Plans are in place, implement interim Infrastructure Management Strategies that focus on maximizing the existing network performance, minimizing overall County risks and adhering to current County Standards and policies. - (b) The County will develop and implement an Economic Development Master Plan to encourage, promote, and support a competitive, diverse, and adaptable local economy that creates a hospitable and attractive environment for businesses and encourages growth. - (c) The County will develop and implement a Cultural Master Plan that provides an understanding and appreciation of the County's history and culture, including features such as historic sites, sites of local significance, and any notable structures.
 The Plan is to promote and protect heritage places, which provide a strong sense of identity and place. - (d) The County will develop and implement an Environmental Management Plan supportive of the guiding principles outlined within the MDP.
-The Plan should identify, prioritize and establish management practices for sites of environmental significance within the County. - 5.5.2 The County of Vermilion River will enact Responsible Subdivision and Development Practices through the establishment of policies and procedures that give due regard to federal, provincial, and municipal requirements and that promote community vitality.
+The Plan should identify, prioritize and establish management practices for sites of environmental significance within the County.

-5.5 Servicing Planning and Management
+5.5 Goal: Efficient Servicing Planning and Management